On Finding a Subset of Healthy Individuals from a Large Population: Sufficient Number of Observations

 \subsection{Decoding scheme 1: Look into the Complement Set}

 One way to find a set of inactive (or non-defective) variables is to first decode the active (defective) set and then pick a set of $L$ variables uniformly at random from the complement set.
 Here, we employ maximum likelihood based optimal decoding \cite{Atia_BooleanCS} to find the active set.
-Note that, intuitively, even if we choose a wrong active set, there is still a nonzero probability of picking a correct inactive set, since there remain only a few active variables in the complement set.
+Intuitively, even if we choose a wrong active set, there is still a nonzero probability of picking a correct inactive set, since there remain only a few active variables in the complement set.
+We refer to this decoding scheme as the ``indirect'' decoding scheme.
 The probability of error in identifying the active set was analyzed in \cite{Atia_BooleanCS}.
 The error probability when the same decoding scheme is employed to identify a inactive subset is similar, with an extra term to account for the probability of picking an incorrect set of $L$ variables from the complement set.
-For this decoding scheme, we present the following result, without proof, as a corollary to (Theorem III.I, \cite{Atia_BooleanCS}). \begin{corollary} Let $N$, $M$, $L$ and $K$ be as defined above.
-Let $P_e$ be the average probability of error in finding $L$ inactive variables.
-If
+For this decoding scheme, we present the following result, without proof, as a corollary to (Lemma III.I, \cite{Atia_BooleanCS}).